Retained products of conception

 Ultrasound is typically the first-line investigation in suspected retained products of conception:

-Retained products of conception can be suspected on ultrasound if the endometrial thickness is >10 mm following dilatation and curettage or spontaneous abortion (80% sensitive) ref.
+Retained products of conception can be suspected on ultrasound if the endometrial thickness is >10 mm following dilatation and curettage or spontaneous abortion (80% sensitive) 13.
+Furthermore, if the endometrial thickness is less than 10 mm, there is a relatively high negative predictive value (63-80%) for RPOC 13.

 Three vascularity patterns have been established on Doppler ultrasound 12:

-MRI appearance is variable and consists of soft tissue within the endometrial cavity, which may be variably enhancing.
+MRI appearance of intrauterine soft tissue is variable depending on the degree of hemorrhagic or necrotic components 13.
 There may be a variable degree of associated myometrial thinning and obliteration of the junctional zone.

 Signal characteristics include 1: